Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 Specifications: splendor

-A yak fabric from Italian Texco
+A yak fabric from the Italian Texco

 Identity card of our yak wool